neils0009/helloWorld/README.md

 # helloWorld Action

+ymal hello world

-" THis is a try from ubuntu VM
+# THis is a try from ubuntu VM
 Hello

 ymal hello world

+#this is from rhel
+hello

+ymal cicd